CIA Acronym: Meaning, Full Form, and Significance

 Example: His analytical skills uncovered the hidden pattern.

-When to use: Use for thinkers, coders, scientists.
+When to use: Use for thinkers, coders, and scientists.

 17. Driven